Complex and Adaptive Dynamical Systems: A Primer: Darwinian Evolution, Hypercycles and Game Theory

-Adaption and evolution are quasi synonymous in popular language and Darwinian evolution a prime application of complex adaptive system theory.
-We will see that adaption does not happen automatically and discuss the concept of `error catastrophe' as a possible root for the downfall of a species.
-Venturing briefly into the mysteries surrounding the origin of life, we will investigate the possible advent of a `quasi-species' in terms of mutually supporting hypercycles.
-The basic theory of evolution is furthermore closely related to game theory, the mathematical theory of interacting agents, {\it viz} of rationally acting economic persons.

-We will learn in this chapter, on one side, that every complex dynamical system has its distinct characteristics to be considered.
+\abstract {Adaptation and evolution are quasi synonymous in popular language and Darwinian evolution is a prime application of complex adaptive system theory.
+We will see that adaptation does not happen automatically and discuss the concept of \qut{error catastrophe} as a possible root for the downfall of a species.
+Venturing briefly into the mysteries surrounding the origin of life, we will investigate the possible advent of a \qut{quasispecies} in terms of mutually supporting hypercycles.
+The basic theory of evolution is furthermore closely related to game theory, the mathematical theory of~interacting agents, viz of rationally acting economic persons.
+We will learn in this chapter, on the one hand, that every complex dynamical system has its distinct characteristics to be considered.
 In the case of Darwinian evolution these are concepts like fitness, selection and mutation.
-General notions from complex system theory are, on the other side, important for a thorough understanding.
-An example is the phenomena of stochastic escape discussed in the chapter on {\em ``Chaos, Bifurcations and Diffusion''}, which is operative in the realm of Darwinian evolution.
+General notions from complex system theory are, on the other hand, important for a thorough understanding.
+An example is the phenomenon of stochastic escape discussed in Chap.~\ref{chap_chaos1}, which is operative in the realm of Darwinian evolution.}